eunomia-bpf/eunomia-bpf/documents/build.md

 If you want to run the cli, in most cases, you don't need to build your own.

-## common problems

-if you get a error

-sudo apt-get upgrade libstdc++6

 # Building

 libbpf-bootstrap supports multiple build systems that do the same thing.